-I am a postdoc at Dr. Tania Lombrozo's Concepts and Cognition Lab and Dr. Alison Gopnik`s Cognitive Development Lab at UC Berkeley.
-I study explanation and causal reasoning in adults and across development.
-I approach explanation both as a process and a product: I investigate cognitive consequences of engaging in explanation (process) and of producing different types of explanation, such as formal, causal-mechanistic, teleological, structural, mathematical, etc., of different levels of complexity (product).
-My research on causal reasoning examines the role of stability, or robustness of causal relationships across varying background circumstances.
-In my current research projects, I explore how explanation and causal reasoning contribute to learning, inductive inference, and decision-making.
+at Princeton University.
+I study explanation, causal reasoning and categorical representation in adults and across development.
+I approach explanation both as a process and a product: I investigate cognitive consequences of engaging in explanation (process) and of producing different types of explanation, such as categorical, causal-mechanistic, teleological, mathematical, and structural, of different levels of complexity (product).
+My research on causal reasoning and structural explanation examines how acknowledging instability, or lack of robustness of causal and categorical relationships across background circumstances affects learning, inductive inference, language, and decision-making.

 I spend part of my time at UC Berkeley where I am running collaborative developmental projects with Dr. Alison Gopnik (Cognitive Development Lab) and Dr. Mahesh Srinivasan (Language and Cognitive Development Lab).
 In one of these active projects, I focus on the role of structural reasoning in representations of social categories, and examine consequences of engaging in structural explanation for reasoning about socioeconomic inequality.